MohammadrezaTale/Digikala-sentiment-analysis/README.md

-This is sentiment analysis based on Digikala review
+This is sentiment analysis project based on Digikala reviews